 Throughout this battle, a voice in my head kept insisting, “Work harder, Sarah!
 Just find the right solution!
 Be the Serena Williams of your own depression, and bloody well beat it!”
 Eventually, my doctor realised she was out of her depth and referred me to a psychiatrist named Anna.

-Anna looked really healthy, like the kind of person who bicycled and followed the Canada Food Guide.
+Anna looked really healthy, like the kind of person who bicycled and ate very well.
 It was Anna who finally diagnosed me with chronic depression, breaking the news to me gently, likely worried it would upset me.
 The thing is, it didn’t.